HeySkidee/practice/fuck it.md

 ---

-I want to do a lot of stuff. having dreadlocks, driving in a lamb truck, buying my friends, family, relatives good things man.
+I want to do a lot of stuff. having dreadlocks, driving in a lamb truck, buying some good stuff for my friends, family and relatives.

 I'm not gonna change myself, my behaviour just to attract people.
 I wanna do stuff coz I like to do it or have it.